-The basis of a culture isn’t just its artefacts and tools, but it’s how the group members interpret, perceive and use them.
+The basis of a culture isn’t just its artifacts and tools, but it’s how the group members interpret, perceive, and use them.
 It’s the symbols, values, interpretations, and the group’s perspectives that set one group of people apart from one another in a modernized society.
-It’s not the material objects in human societies.
-People who share a culture typically interpret symbols and behaviour in a similar or same way.
-They will probably share food, values, art, mythology and etiquette.
+It’s not the material object in human societies.
+People who share a culture typically interpret symbols and behavior in a similar or the same way.
+They will probably share food, values, art, mythology, and etiquette.
 These have an effect on language because they are the subjects of discussion in a group

 Idioms and the Way a Speaker Speaks Showcases a Language and Culture

-Understanding a culture and its language can be fast tracked just by learning idioms.
+Understanding culture and its language can be fast-tracked just by learning idioms.

 ● A language is usually spoken and the way the words are emitted is sometimes part of the culture, as with Koreans who use the front of their mouth in a very direct way.
 It seems that when a Korean utters a sentence it resembles the action of throwing a dart and that’s quick and pointed.